Grieverwzn/xinwu.github.io/_posts/2025-07-24-New Part E paper.md

 author: Xin (Bruce) Wu
 ---

-##  [News] **Simultaneous Estimation of Induced, Diverted, and Ex-Post Demand for Railway Passengers: An Interpretable Machine Learning Framework Based on Constrained Computational Graphs**
+##  [News] Excited to share our latest publication on Transportation Research Part E

-Our paper titled “*Simultaneous Estimation of Induced, Diverted, and Ex-Post Demand for Railway Passengers: An Interpretable Machine Learning Framework Based on Constrained Computational Graphs*” is now officially published and available online:
+Our paper titled “***Simultaneous Estimation of Induced, Diverted, and Ex-Post Demand for Railway Passengers: An Interpretable Machine Learning Framework Based on Constrained Computational Graphs***” is now officially published and available online:

  🔗 https://lnkd.in/ehF7ZhE4